 The Myth of the Perfect Ad Account (and What to Do Instead)

-If you’ve ever stared at your ad account, wondering why it doesn’t look like the “perfect” ones people show on LinkedIn screenshots—relax.
-That account doesn’t exist.
+If you've ever stared at your ad account wondering why it doesn't look like the polished screenshots people post on LinkedIn — relax.
+That account doesn't exist.

-In Episode 4 of The Scalability School Podcast, Andrew Foxwell, Zach Stuck, and Brad Ploch tackled one of the industry’s most persistent myths: that somewhere out there is a flawless ad account structure where every campaign works, creative never fatigues, and scaling is smooth sailing.
-Spoiler: it’s not real.
+In a recent episode of the Scalability School Podcast, Andrew Foxwell, Zach Stuck, and Brad Ploch take on one of the industry's most persistent myths: that somewhere out there is a flawless account structure where every campaign works, creative never fatigues, and scaling is smooth.
+It isn't real — and chasing it might actually be slowing you down.

 Messy Accounts Can Still Make Money